myokit/examples/README.md

     - Pre-pacing to a "steady state"
     - Simulating the effects of parameter changes

-4. Controlling the solver
-    - [ ] Simulation errors
-    - [ ] Absolute and relative tolerance
-    - [ ] Max time step

-5. Exploring models in the IDE
+4. Exploring models in the IDE
     - [ ] Script in IDE vs script in Python
     - [ ] MMT syntax, link to quick guide and full syntax
     - [ ] Run (w.
 F6)